ukui/ukui-kwin/README.md

 At first, we forked from kwin, because that Kwin suggest plasma will introduce the whole KDE desktop environment.

-Secondly, along with the time of using it, in order to adapt to UKUI's desktop more, we modified some codes, such as some of Qt's component can't minimize when HiddenPreviews was set for 6 in the kwinrc; When you use the showdesktop function in the taskbar, the original dialog box will pop up automatically even you activate only one file; Usually, we just make the effect of blur disable not shutting dowm the composite when the config of OpenGLIsUnsafe was checked for true , etc.
+Secondly, along with the time of using it, in order to adapt to UKUI's desktop more, we modified some codes, such as some of Qt's components can't minimize when HiddenPreviews was set for 6 in the kwinrc; When you use the showdesktop function in the taskbar, the original dialog box will pop up automatically even you activate only one file; Usually, we just make the effect of blur disable not shutting dowm the composite when the config of OpenGLIsUnsafe was checked for true , etc.

 Thirdly, we also need to customize some plug-ins according to our desktop requirements, such as titlebar theme styles.
 We set some peculiar shutcut, such as swiching workspace.
 Mouse style will make effect according to our's signal.